World Plants Logo

 Notable Specimens

-This is one of North America’s most popular apples, having earned one of the top 25 innovations in over a decade as per the 2006 Better World Report.
+This is one of North America’s most popular apples, having earned one of the top 25 innovations in over a decade (as per the 2006 Better World Report).
 This apple is growing in orchards across Canada and the United States of America.
-An easy tip on how a member of the public could see this plant would be to visit their local Farmers Market and engage in conversation with an Apple Orchard grower.
+An easy tip on how a member of the public could see this plant is to visit their local Farmers Market and engage in conversation with an Apple Orchard grower.

 Propagation

 This tree is best grown on a dwarf or semi-dwarf rootstock.
-For the scion we cut a health piece from the youngest dormant section of the tree.
-Consider the top or outermost part of the tree limbs where most recent growth has occurred.
-The scion is to be cut when the tree is actively dormant.
-So, if possible, during the height of winter.
-February or March in the Northern Hemisphere.
+For the scion we cut a healthy piece from the youngest dormant section of the tree, (consider the top or outermost part of the tree limbs where most recent growth has occurred).
+The scion is to be cut when the tree is actively dormant (if possible, during the height of winter, February or March in the Northern Hemisphere).
 Once cut, trim to whip lengths of 30–45 cm.
-Store with a damp towel or moss inside a bag to maintain moisture and seal, and place in the refrigerator until ready to graft and plant.
-This should be done in early spring when ready to put into a nursery, or if planting into the ground only once the ground is ready to be worked.
+Store with a damp towel, or moss inside a bag to maintain moisture and seal.
+Place in the refrigerator until ready to graft and plant.
+This should be done in early spring when ready to put into a nursery, or if planting into the ground, only once the ground is ready to be worked.
 Cut the scion in a single stroke on a wide angled diagonal to allow for maximum vascular tissue to be exposed.
 Make another cut, coming vertically starting from the middle of the stem and cutting in a downward direction to the depth that brings you in-line with the start of the first cut.
 Cut the rootstock in a long diagonal to expose the same amount of vascular tissue.
 Cut another vertical angled cut.
-Once the graft is complete it is recommended to seal it with tape or wrap tightly with a moisture locking plastic seal.
+Once the graft is complete, it is recommended to seal it with tape, or wrap tightly with a moisture locking plastic seal.
 When planting, it is recommended that the scion be 6 cm above the ground to ensure it does not take root.

 Ethnobotanical Uses (Disclaimer)

 This cultivar was developed for the American taste.
 This tree was described by the patent holder, “University of Minnesota Horticultural Research Center”, as being of excellent quality of dessert, or for fresh consumption.
-(US Patent and Trademark Office.
-20th March 1990) Around the world, apples have always been eaten either fresh or in cooked dishes.
-Fruit trees, and of course apples fall into that category, have provided cultures with delicious food for thousands of years.
+Around the world, apples have always been eaten either fresh or in cooked dishes.
+Fruit trees, and of course apples fall into that category, and have provided cultures with delicious food for thousands of years.

 References